scottbw/analytics-udd/README.md

 ### [UDD code lists in English](udd/udd_codelists_en.json)

 ## Mandatory and optional properties
 The properties of the UDD are required in compliant datasets to different degrees.
 The _Mandatory properties in the UDD guide_ outlines the different categories of UDD property.
 It is available as both [Excel](media/UDDmandatoryFieldGuide.xls) and [ODF](media/UDDmandatoryFieldGuide.ods) spreadsheets.
+In future there will be Field Guide spreadsheets for each product or service to indicate how important each property is for operation or use of the product.

 ## Code lists
 Some UDD properties consist of code lists.
 Some have values derived from HESA tables (for HE) or ILR tables (for FE).
 In general these code lists are mapped to generic UDD code lists, so that they are standardised across data from multiple institutions.
 To extract code lists from the UDD MD files, you may wish to use the Python utility provided [here](utilities/Extract%20Code%20Lists%20from%20MD.py).